-- Break your processes down into steps.
-Take each process and break them down into simple steps.
+2. Break your processes down into steps.
+Take each process and break it down into simple steps.
 Use numbers for each step, ensuring the process is quick and easy to follow.
-You can use flowcharts to make this easier to visualize, especially if different individuals are responsible for certain steps.
+You can use flowcharts or screenshots to make this easier to visualize, especially if different individuals are responsible for certain steps.

 Make Your Processes Accessible

-Once you have your processes outlined, compile them into a manual.
+Once you have your processes outlined, make that manual.
 Make sure each new employee receives a copy of the manual and store one in your office for easy reference.
 Consider using a wiki or a folder in the cloud to store your processes to make them accessible to your entire firm, regardless of their location.

 Everything You Need to Go Paperless